redpanda-data/redpanda/docs/site/docs/getting-started/quick-start-macos.md

 ---
-title: Linux Quick Start Guide
-order: 0
+sidebar_position: 4
 ---

-# Linux Quick Start Guide
+# MacOS Quick Start Guide

 Redpanda is a modern [streaming platform](/blog/intelligent-data-api/) for mission critical workloads.
 With Redpanda you can get up and running with streaming quickly